-The purpose of this course is to develop your ability to interpret and understand financial statements of publicly held firms prepared according to generally accepted accounting principles.
+Develop your ability to interpret and understand financial statements of publicly held firms prepared according to generally accepted accounting principles.
 This course builds on knowledge of the structure and content of financial statements necessary to enable you to begin financial analysis.
 It is designed for students who wish to analyze financial accounting information for professional or personal purposes.

-This course studies the development and implementation of cost management systems that support operations in world-class manufacturing, service and other organizations.
+A study of the development and implementation of cost management systems that support operations in world-class manufacturing, service and other organizations.
 This course will consider measurement issues including developing and evaluating cost and performance.
 Social and ethical dilemmas relating to environmental and human resource issues will also be addressed.

-This course examines effective communication techniques with a particular emphasis on the accounting profession.
+An examination of effective communication techniques with a particular emphasis on the accounting profession.
 You will expand your knowledge of spoken, listening, visual and nonverbal communication skills in a business environment.
 The ethical dimensions of business communications will also be analyzed.

 A framework to help you understand the components of business valuation and to identify, assess and manage the kinds of risk that a business faces in today’s environment.
 Topics include: the weighted average cost of capital, capital structure theory, business valuation, working capital management and management of financial risk through contracts, such as derivatives.
 The course will use computer-based financial modeling and forecasting.